aneoconsulting/ArmoniK/infrastructure/quick-deploy/gcp/multi-stages/README.md

 where:

-- `<path-to-gke-parameters>` is the **absolute** path to file `gke/generated/gke-output.json` containing the information about the VPC previously created.
+- `<path-to-gke-parameters>` is the **absolute** path to file `gke/generated/gke-output.json` containing the information about the GKE previously created.
 - `<path-to-storage-parameters>` is the **absolute** path to file `storage/generated/storage-output.json` containing the information about the storage previously created.